Why a Deed for the SMSF Trustee update?

 What about updating the Members?

 The Deed of Variation only updates the Trustees.
 It does not update the members of the Self-Managed Superannuation Fund.
-Your accountant and financial planner changes the 'members' by minutes.
+Your accountant and financial planner can change the 'members' by minute.

 For more legal advice telephone us.
 We are a law firm.
 We can help you answer the questions.